samchon/typia/README.md

 ```

 ### tsconfig.json
-After the installation, you've to configure the `tsconfig.json` file like below.
+After the installation, you've to configure `tsconfig.json` file like below.

-Add the new property `transform` and its value `typescript-json/lib/transform` into the `compilerOptions.plugins` array.
+Add a property `transform` and its value as `typescript-json/lib/transform` into `compilerOptions.plugins` array.
 When configuring, I recommend you to use the `strict` option, to enforce developers to distinguish whether each property is nullable or undefindable.

 Also, you can configure additional properties like `numeric` and `functional`.
 The first, `numeric` is an option whether to test `Number.isNaN()` and `Number.isFinite()` to numeric value or not.
 The second, `functional` is an option whether to test function type or not.
 Default values of those options are all `true`.